DevOps-Cert/linuxsystemadministration/README.md

 ```
 #### TASK:  Create /dev/md0
-<details><summary>Make a striped RAID array on two hard drives and place a ext4 file system on it, mount it at /raid, then dismount it and disable it.</summary>
+<details><summary>Make a striped RAID array on two hard drives (/dev/sdi AND /dev/sdj) and place a ext4 file system on it, mount it at /raid, then dismount it and disable it.</summary>

 ```
 # less /usr/share/doc/mdadm/README.recipes